pam-exchange/SymantecPAM-MongoDB/README.md

 ch.pam_exchange.pam_tc.mongodb.api.handlers= java.util.logging.ConsoleHandler
 ```

-It is recommended to use a TLS connection from the Tomcat TCF to the MongoDB.
+It is recommended to use a TLS connection from the Tomcat TCF to the MongoDB server.
 For this to work there are a few steps to be completet too.

-- Create a Java truststore with the RootCA and SigningCA certificates.
+- Create a Java truststore with the RootCA and SigningCA certificates used when the
-These are the same as used when configuring MongoDB.
-However, they must be
+certificate for the MongoDB server is signed.
+These are the same as used when
-stored in a Java TrustStore file.
+configuring MongoDB.
+However, they must be stored in a Java TrustStore file.
-When starting Tomcat ensure that the truststore file and truststore password are used.
+When starting Tomcat ensure that the truststore file and truststore password are
+used by the JVM.
+This can be done by defining the JSSE_OPTS environment variable or
-The options when starting Tomcat are:
+by editing the startup command directly.
+The options required when starting Tomcat are:

 - -Djavax-net.ssl.trustStore=/opt/tomcat/conf/ca-bundle.truststore
 - -Djavax.net.ssl.trustStorePassword=_password-for-trustStore_